Updated: December 22, 2022

-- (NEW) Gay or bisexual men, or any men or transgender people who have sex with men or transgender people
+- Any man or transgender person who has sex with men or transgender persons

-- (NEW) Persons of any gender or sexual orientation who engage in commercial and/or transactional sex (e.g., sex in exchange for money, shelter, food, or other goods or needs)
+- Persons of any gender or sexual orientation who engage in commercial and/or transactional sex or have sex in association with a large public event

-- (NEW) Persons living with HIV, especially persons with uncontrolled or advanced HIV disease
+- Persons living with HIV, especially persons with uncontrolled or advanced HIV disease

-- (UPDATE) Persons who had skin-to-skin or intimate contact with someone with suspected or confirmed monkeypox, including those who have not yet been confirmed by Public Health
+- Persons who had skin-to-skin or intimate contact with someone with suspected or confirmed mpox, including those who have not yet been confirmed by Public Health

 Consent for Minors